Titles in 16th-Century Documents

 Female Titles

-Outside of the court, there were few titles for women.
+Outside of the court, there are few titles for women.

 Hatun: A term of respect that could be applied to any free Muslim woman.
 It was probably reserved for adult women–that is, women who had been married or had been a concubine.
-Apart from that detail, Hatun is roughly equivalent to the Tudor “Mistress.”
+Apart from that detail, hatun is roughly equivalent to the Tudor title “Mistress.”

 Hacı: Literally “pilgrim,” this could be borne by any Muslim who had made the pilgrimage to Mecca.
-Christians and Jews who had made the pilgrimage to Jerusalem could also call themselves Hacı, though it was spelled slightly differently.
-Unlike most other titles, Hacı precedes the personal name.
+Christians and Jews who had made the pilgrimage to Jerusalem could also call themselves hacı, though it was spelled slightly differently in the Ottoman Turkish alphabet.
+Unlike most other titles, hacı precedes the personal name.

 Sultan: Princess.
 Note than men put the title before their name, and women after their name.
-“Sultan” was also an ordinary female name.
+“Sultan” was also an ordinary female personal name borne by women of all ethnicities.

 Male Titles